schipeltaper/veganexplainer/index.md

 > - [*"lower calcium excretion and markedly lower iodine excretion in vegans compared to non-vegans"*](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7779846/) -->

-> We've ensured all our claims are either directly based on scientific literature or on generally accepted to be reliable organizations who base their claims on scientific literature.
+**We've ensured all our claims are either directly based on scientific literature or on generally accepted to be reliable organizations who base their claims on scientific literature.
+You can find a link to all our references in the description.**
 > The main organizations we have used:
 > - [Voedinscentrum](https://www.voedingscentrum.nl/)
 > - [National Library of Medicine](https://www.nlm.nih.gov/)